sergi/sergi.github.com/_posts/2013-06-19-test-coverage-node.md

     mv lib-orig lib
     genhtml reports/lcov.info --output-directory reports/</code></pre>

-In the code above I scan the `lib` folder for JavaScript files and generate a `lib-cov` folder with the same files but this time instrumented by Istanbul.
-Anything outside of `lib` won't be taken into account for the code coverage report.
-I rename the original `lib` folder to `lib-orig` and we rename `lib-cov` to `lib` so the tests will use it as if it was the original one.
-After the reports are generated we restore `lib` to its original name and we get rid of other folders generated in the process.
+In the preceding code Istanbul instruments our source code in the `lib` folder, so anything outside of `lib` won't be taken into account by the code coverage report.
+The original folder is not modified, just renamed while the coverage report is generated.
+After that, `lib` is restored to its original name and I get rid of other folders generated in the process.

-Of course, you should change `lib` into the folder your source code is located.
+You should change `lib` to the location of your source code.

 As a nice final touch, we can add two extra actions to our Makefile, `clean` and `test`: